 To read more about these steps, you can view or download the Body Scan Meditation worksheet.

 Our free Mindfulness Exercises Pack includes the popular Leaves on a Stream tool and audio meditation, as well as two other mindfulness tools and audio files that you can download for free.

 3 Activities to Help Manage Stress

-1. Nature Effect
+1. Nature effect

 The powerful effect of being outdoors has been validated many times and should not be underestimated.

 Visitors to a park in Zurich were found to have significantly lower levels of stress, a reduced number of headaches, and a 40% increase in feelings of wellbeing.
-These positive effects were further elevated in those taking part in sport (Hansmann, Hug, & Seeland, 2007).
+These positive effects were further elevated in those taking part in sports (Hansmann, Hug, & Seeland, 2007).

 While drugs and therapy are often used as treatments for soldiers returning home with post-traumatic stress disorder, the medications and treatment frequently have to be continued for many years without providing a lasting cure.
-In response, nature-based therapy (NBT) has begun to receive increased scientific attention.
+In response, nature-based therapy has begun to receive increased scientific attention.